 Stay At Home Mom?
 Stay At Home Dad?

 I am well aware that something akin to my once-upon-a-time interpretation of the spousal scene still exists.
-There are pockets of suburbia across America where someone is kissing a partner on their way to an office or a retail counter or a production line, but we can’t necessarily assume that “someone” isn’t a man.
+There are pockets of suburbia across America where someone is kissing a partner on their way to an office, a retail counter, or a production line, but we can’t assume that “someone” isn’t a man.

-Regardless of gender, the parent returning to the apartment or the condo or the house may be spending her (or his) day at grocery shopping and laundry and meal prep and bill paying, along with child pickup and play date coordination and a remote job or jobs of her (his) own.
+Regardless of gender, the parent returning to the apartment, the condo, or the house may be spending her (or his) day at grocery shopping and laundry and meal prep and bill paying, along with child pickup and play date coordination and a remote job or jobs of her (his) own.